 From Star Trek, this was an impossible Starfleet exercise that featured a literal no-win scenario meant to test the character of young officers.
 Example: Bill Belichick is Kobayashi Maru for journalists.

-In the midst of a pandemic, there was a lot of concern about supply lines and not being able to get the things we need.
+In the midst of the COVID-19 pandemic, there was a lot of concern about supply lines and not being able to get the things we need.
 Like toilet paper, apparently.
 So if you were lucky enough to live near a wholesale store like Costco, you likely did what we did… buy the biggest bag of rice you can find.
-D

-Do you know how many different things you can make with 25 or 50 lbs of rice?
+Do you know how many different things you can make with 50 pounds of rice?
 A lot.
-Do you know how many of them are really, really good that you would choose to eat if other options were present and affordable?
-Not many.